playcanvas/developer.playcanvas.com/docs/user-manual/xr/ar/depth-sensing.md

 ### UV Normalization

-WebXR might provide the texture rotated and flip in any combinations, so normalization should be implemented using the provided matrix.
+WebXR might provide the texture rotated and flipped in any combination, so normalization should be implemented using the provided matrix.
 We can set this matrix like so:

 ```javascript
 // get a global uniform scope